Swift Cursor Rules: iOS Development Architecture & Testing

 ---

-description: Enforces best practices for Swift development, focusing on context-aware code generation, modern patterns, and maintainable architecture.
-Provides comprehensive guidelines for writing clean, efficient, and secure Swift code with proper context.
+description: Enforces best practices for Swift development with context-aware generation, modern patterns, and maintainable iOS architecture.
+Clean, efficient, and secure code.

 globs: **/*.swift